 In the narcissist's surrealistic world, even language is pathologized.
 It mutates into a weapon of self-defence, a verbal fortification, a medium without a message, replacing words with duplicitous and ambiguous vocables.

 Narcissists (and, often, by contagion, their unfortunate victims) don't talk, or communicate.
 They fend off.
 They hide and evade and avoid and disguise.
 They lecture and hector and preach.
 In their planet of capricious and arbitrary unpredictability, of shifting semiotic and semantic dunes they perfect the ability to say nothing in lengthy, Castro-like speeches.
-Their speech is impregnated and dense with first person pronouns ("I", "me", "my", "mine").
+Their speech is impregnated with first-person pronoun density: it is saturated with first person pronouns ("I", "me", "my", "mine").